Hachure map

 A Confederate position map of the First Battle of Manassas from the American Civil War.
 Includes some troop positions and lists of Confederate regiments with the names of their commanders.
 Relief shown by hachures.
 Scale [1:63,360].

 Hachures (/ˈhæʃʊərz/) are an older mode of representing relief.
 They show orientation of slope, and by their thickness and overall density they provide a general sense of steepness.
 Being non-numeric, they are less useful to a scientific survey than contours, but can successfully communicate quite specific shapes of terrain.
 They are a form of shading, although different from the one used in shaded maps.

 Hachure representation of relief was standardized by the German topographer Johann Georg Lehmann in 1799.
 Hachures may be combined with other ways of representing relief, such as shades, the result being a shaded hachure map; an example of such a map is the Dufour Map of Switzerland.
 Emil von Sydow designed maps with coloured hachures: green for lowlands and brown for highlands.

 Overview

 A hachure map depicting Cortes' invasion route of Mexico.

 Hachures are strokes (short line segments or curves) drawn in the direction of the steepest slope (the aspect direction).
 Steeper slopes are represented by thicker, shorter strokes, while gentler slopes are represented by thinner, longer and farther apart strokes.
 A very gentle slope or a flat area, like the top of a hill, is usually left blank.

 The hachures are traditionally monocolour, usually black, gray or brown.
 Using two complementary colours for the hachures on a neutral background colour (e.g. black and white lines on gray map colour) would give a shading effect as if the relief were illuminated.

-A 19th-century map using hachures parallel to the coast to denote coastal waters and horizontal hachures to denote wetlands.

-Hachures can also be used to represent water features such as coastlines or lakes, in which case they consist of fine parallel lines.